OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/09-temp-sensor.md

     # add more __read() functions for different interface types later!
 ```

 Now let's write the script for the main routine.
 Create a file called `STK08-temp-sensor.py` and paste the following in it.
-This script will use the two classes we've created to continuously check the sensor, and display the data to the console.
+This script will use the two classes we've created to continuously check the sensor and display the data to the console.
 Through abstracting out the details into two other classes, this script can be short and sweet.

 ``` python
 # import modules and classes